 Are you one of those people who have trouble making up their minds?
 Do you use 20 sample pots of paint before finally settling on magnolia because you just couldn't decide?
-If you are the indecisive type, the thought of choosing a colour for your kitchen doors might be enough to put you off the idea altogether.
-But, there is another option and it is a trend which is gathering momentum and will make your kitchen super trendy, while meeting all your expectations.
+If you are the indecisive type, the thought of choosing a kitchen colour for your doors might be enough to put you off the idea altogether.
+But, there is another option.
+Mix and match colours is a trend that is gathering momentum, making your kitchen super trendy while meeting all your expectations.

-The answer to your dilemma is to simply choose two kitchen door colours which both compliment each other and will add interest and design flair to your kitchen.
+By choosing two kitchen door colours that compliment each other you will add interest and design flair to your kitchen.
 One of the joys of replacing your kitchen doors is that you can afford to be slightly more daring and going for a two-tone effect is one way of achieving a more up-to-date look.

-But where do you start when it comes to picking the right two colours to work in your kitchen?
+But where do you start when it comes to picking the right two kitchen colours that work beautifully together?
 The following hints and tips should be a great starting point, plus we can give you some ideas to get you started.

 Always go for a plain door style.
 These are known as a plain slab door and are very fashionable at the moment.
 They offer a simple look which is easily offset by the vibrant hues you can choose from.